cityofaustin/Residential-Permitting/_content/residential-toolkit/check-my-application-status.md

 seo_title: Check my application status
 seo_description: >-
-  Once you have submitted your residential permit application, the City of Austin takes about 15 days to review your project application and plans.
+  Once you have submitted your residential permit application, the City of Austin takes about 15 days to review your application and plans.
 in_resources_menu: false
 in_toolkit_menu: true
 menu_sort_order: 2